- Explain the law of demand

 A change in demand refers to a shift in the entire demand curve, which is caused by a variety of factors (preferences, income, prices of substitutes and complements, expectations, population, etc.).
 In this case, the entire demand curve moves left or right.

-A change in quantity demanded refers to a movement along the demand curve, which is caused only by a change in price.
+A change in quantity demanded refers to a movement along the demand curve caused only by a change in price.
 In this case, the demand curve doesn’t move; rather, we move along the existing demand curve.